AEEltayeb/High-performance-computing-N-body-simulation/README_HPC_Project.md

 ---

+License
+This project is licensed under the MIT License.
+See LICENSE for details.

+Author
+A.E.
+Eltayeb
+GitHub: @AEEltayeb

 ## Copying Code Between Windows and WSL
 To copy the GPU source file from Windows to WSL: cp /mnt/c/<Windows_project_root>/src/n_body_gpu.cpp ~/HPC_GPU_Project/src/